KUSC

-KUSC (91.5 FM) is a listener-supported classical music radio station broadcasting from downtown Los Angeles, California, United States.
+KUSC (91.5 FM; "Classical California™ KUSC") is a listener-supported classical music radio station broadcasting from downtown Los Angeles, California, United States.
 KUSC is owned and operated by the University of Southern California, which also operates student-run Internet station KXSC (AM) and San Francisco's classical station KDFC.
-It is the largest non-profit classical music station in the country and one of the two classical music stations in the Greater Los Angeles Area, KUSC and KMZT-AM.
+It is the largest non-profit classical music station in the country.

 History

 The station was one of the first radio stations to operate on the FM band when it officially signed on using the frequency of 91.7 on December 5, 1946.
 Its primary benefactor was George Allan Hancock.
 It operated out the Hancock Foundation building on the USC campus and broadcast from a 250 foot tower above the building.

 In the 1970s the station adopted a general public radio format.
 On April 2, 1973 new station manager Wally Smith oversaw the return to the all classical station.
 In 1976 the station's transmitter was placed on Lookout Mountain (34.109444°N 118.390556°W) in Laurel Canyon, above Hollywood.
-In 1993 tower was erected near Mount Wilson.
+In 1993 a tower was erected on Mount Harvard near Mount Wilson.
 In 1996 Smith left the station after changing the format to talk, classical, jazz, folk and world music (he would go on to develop WPBB).

 In 2010 it moved its broadcast studio to the USC Building in downtown Los Angeles.

 In February 2014, public radio station KCRW of Santa Monica announced that it would buy the Santa Barbara Foundation's classical station KDB (FM) 93.7 in Santa Barbara for $1 million.
 The transaction will allow KCRW to begin using KQSC, USC's current repeater station in Santa Barbara, as a repeater for KCRW's programming, while transferring KUSC's classical programming from KQSC to KDB, thus perpetuating KDB's role as Santa Barbara's classical station.
 The legacy KDB call letters have been retained.
-As of 2022, the radio station rebranded; therefore the new name for the channel is Classical California KUSC.
+In 2022, KUSC rebranded as Classical California KUSC.
+In February 2025, KUSC announced plans to combine programming with KDFC in San Francisco.
+In September 2025, KUSC and KDFC lost $1.1 Million of funding from the Corporation for Public Broadcasting (CPB) after it was defunded and shutdown by the administration of President Donald Trump.